-- 1. Graduate Application for Admission online. - 2.
-A minimum graduate GPA of 3.00. - 3.
-A Master's Degree in Social Work or human behavior discipline, such as psychology and counseling. - 4.
-A Master's Degree from another discipline, with an approved graduate course on social policy analysis, social work with individuals, families, groups or community. - 5.
-Curriculum Vitae with all the postsecondary schools, GPA for each institution, employment history, publications, conference presentations, awards/grants received, professional licenses, and professional organizations memberships. - 6.
-An interview. - 7.
-A sample of a written academic work published article with literature review or an essay with literature review, about research interests related to social justice.
-The written sample must be double-spaced and 10 pages maximum.
+- 1. A Master's Degree in Social Work or human behavior discipline, such as psychology and counseling. - A Master's Degree from another discipline, with an approved graduate course on social policy analysis, social work with individuals, families, groups or community. - 3.
+An interview. - 4.
+This program will not award transfer credits to students who have partially completed their degrees in other institutions.